AlgarDude/class_configs/README.md

 To use these: place them in (VV install)\config\rgmercs\class_configs

 THANK YOU FOR TESTING:
-If I've asked you to test a specific config, the below warnings likely don't apply!
+If I've asked you to help me test a specific config, the below warnings likely don't apply!
 (Dont be skerd yo)

 If not:
 These configs are in a constant state of flux, edits and testing.
 There may occasionally be some minor broken functionality, but they will all work overall.
 I use them every day and I am constantly playtesting my changes.